gau

 Input Data

-The gau tool expects input data in the form of newline-separated domains.
-The function of the input requires the following:
+The gau tool expects input data in the following format:

 - Function: target